AndrewHC36/My-Little-Big-World/README.md

 Note: I'm currently building surival mode.

 ### Future stuff soon to be added:
+  1. Fix/Smooth the top collision bumpy issue
-  1. Fix the border issue and change how it acts when touched to the border
+  2. Fix the border issue and change how it acts when touched to the border
-  2. Less sensitive jumping
+  3. Less sensitive jumping
-  3. NEXT MAJOR UPDATE:  Add hotbar GUI, hearts.
+  4. NEXT MAJOR UPDATE:  Add hotbar GUI, hearts.

 ### Indev 3.6 (7/29/18):